Cosimo-CS/El-Doctor-Project/README.md

 Having seen the basics of monitoring during project nr 2, I went straight to work on my script, which I worked on as and when I needed it and the information I needed to provide.

+- To see the full script [Script](Mail-Configuration-Postfix)
+- To check the Gmail configuration with Postfix --> [Mail-Configuration-Postfix](Mail-Configuration-Postfix)

 ![alt text](/img/script-brut.png)

 ## Function to collect CPU usage